instana/go-sensor/README.md

 * **simple** - demoes generally how to use the tracer
 * **http** - demoes how http server and client should be instrumented
 * **rpc** - demoes the fallback to RPC

+In case you'd like to debug or you need to troubleshoot, you can set `instana.Logger` and capture the output.